-- a.
-Submit a New Related Field Non-Degree Program Application Part 1.
-The institution will receive an invoice for the off-site specialist review fee. - b.
-Submit a New Related-Field Non-Degree Program Application Part 2.
-The institution receives the off-site subject specialist report and has 90 days to respond to any determination of partly met or unmet standards. - c.
+a.
+Submit a Change in Educational Offerings New Related Field Non-

+Degree Program Application.
+The institution will receive an invoice for the off-site specialist review fee.

+- b.
+Submit a New Related Field Non Degree Program Application Part 2.
+Non-Degree Educational Offerings Report.
+The institution receives the off-site subject specialist report and has 90 days to respond to any determination of partially met or unmet standards. - c.
 The Commission reviews all documentation submitted to date and approves or denies the substantive change in accordance with accreditation standards.
 DEAC notifies the institution in writing within 30 days of the Commission's action and notifies the U.S. Department of Education and other relevant constituencies in accordance with Section X, Notification and Information Sharing. - 3.
 Change in Method of Delivery: This involves any change in method of delivery from when the institution was last evaluated.